Why We Should Watch More Studio Ghibli

 FROM UP ON POPPY HILL (Gorō Miyazaki, 2011)

 Young love: Shun Kazama, poet-in-the-making and school paper editor.
 He will jump into a pool as a stunt for his school’s journalism club, or to catch the attention of Umi, his love interest.
 While Umi was initially annoyed at his ploy, it can't be denied that the boy was successful.
-Umi couldn't stop thinking about him.
+Umi couldn't stop thinking about him afterwards.

 OCEAN WAVES (Tomomo Mochizuki, 1993)

 Moral of the story: Cheesy as it sounds, sometimes you meet someone you’ve fallen in love with from a while back all along, but will only realize it later.
-So in the meantime, just enjoy the ride, but remember, keep your eyes on the prize.

 Love triangle: So this is your typical youth-oriented barkada flick with a cute love story, where the guys still can't control their temper and punch each other, and the girls are innocent but rebellious, too.